Hit play to hear about

 Therapy teams can register together and save.
 Email us to learn how!

 That is why we are recruiting speakers who have walked the walk and have facilitated collaboration within their practice.
 Live Q+A sessions will also be held to facilitate your retention of knowledge!

-Through 6 individual 2-hour sessions, we will cover the following overarching objectives.
-Objectives for each individual session can be found in the session descriptions
+Through 6 individual 2-hour sessions, we will cover overarching objectives.
+Objectives for each individual session can be found in the session descriptions.

 Need professional development that is AOTA approved?

 Upon completion of the conference, you will receive a certificate of completion to have for your registration and licensure needs.

 The process for AOTA Approval is currently in process

 The conference will be held on August 19-20 (Sat & Sun) from 7:30 am - 3:30 pm PT